crozone/FormatWith/README.md

 output: "abc Replacement1 <DoesntExist>"

+### FormattableWith(1,2,3)

+The first, second, and third overload of FormattableWith() function much the same way that the FormatWith() overloads do.
+However, FormattableWith returns a `FormattableString` instead of a `string`.
+This allows parameters and composite format string to be inspected, and allows a custom formatter to be used if desired.

 ### GetFormatParameters

 `GetFormatParameters()` can be used to get a list of parameter names out of a format string, which can be used for inspecting a format string before performing other actions on it.